kkirstein/proglang-playground/README.md

 A playground for various programming languages.

+# Ada

+[Ada](https://en.wikipedia.org/wiki/Ada_(programming_language)) is a strongly typed imperative porgramming language with emphasis on safety and security.
+It also features generic and object-oriented paradigms.
+SPARK is a subset of Ada, which enables program verification by theorem provers, like `Alt-Ergo`.

 # ATS

 [ATS](http://www.ats-lang.org) is a statically-typed programming language that support functional and imperative styles.
 Its type system supports dependent types and enables theorem proofing of its implementations.